jesse-ai/jesse/README.md

 ## What's next?
 This is the very initial release.
 There's way more.
 Subscribe to our mailing list at [jesse-ai.com](https://jesse-ai.com) to get the good stuff as soon they're released.
 Don't worry, We won't send you spam.
 Pinky promise.

+## Community
+I've created a [forum](http://forum.jesse-ai.com/) for Jesse users to discuss algo-trading.
+It's a warm place to share ideas, and help each other out.